wp-plugins/media-library-assistant/readme.txt

 * New: The `[mla_gallery]` "mla_debug" parameter provides debugging information for query parameters.
 * New: Quick Edit area now includes caption field.
 * New: Settings page now divided into three tabbed subpages for easier access to settings and documentation.
-* New: For WordPress 3.5, Custom Field support added to attachments and to the WordPress standard Edit Media Screen.
+* New: For WordPress 3.5, custom field support added to attachments and to the WordPress standard Edit Media Screen.
 * New: For WordPress version 3.5, the WordPress standard Edit Media screen now includes Last Modified date, Parent Info, Menu Order, Image Metadata and all "where-used" information.
 * New: For WordPress versions before 3.5, the MLA Edit Single Item screen now includes "Gallery in" and "MLA Gallery in"  information.
 * Fix: Bulk edit now supports "No Change" option for Author.